param2610-cloud/crypto-order-execution-engine/README.md

 The script sends the JSON payload, expects an HTTP `101 Switching Protocols`, and logs the raw WebSocket frame bytes it receives before closing the socket.

+> **Browser compatibility**: The POST-upgrade handshake currently requires a low-level HTTP client (Node.js, curl, etc.).
+Browsers cannot issue POST requests that upgrade to WebSockets, so the React frontend keeps using the classic POST + WebSocket GET flow.

+> **Hosted environment note**: Railway’s edge proxies terminate the connection before Fastify reads the JSON body whenever `Connection: Upgrade` is included on a POST.
+You’ll see a `400` response with `"Body cannot be empty when content-type is set to 'application/json'"`.
+Run the script against a local deployment (or any environment where the client connects directly to Fastify) to exercise the full POST-upgrade flow.

 If the headers are omitted, the API falls back to the regular POST+GET pattern shown above.
 ```